 Indirect characterization is an essential part of developing nuanced characters.
 But what is indirect characterization?
-We’re going to break down indirect characterization by looking at its definition and examples in literature and film.
-By the end, you’ll know why indirect is an important part of developing nuanced characters.
+We’re going to break down this writerly concept by looking at its definition and examples in literature and film.
+By the end, you’ll know why indirect characterization is an important part of developing nuanced characters.

 Primer on flat vs. round characters

 Before we dive into our indirect characterization definition, let’s quickly go over the difference between flat and round characters.
 The characterization required for each of these character types varies quite a bit.

 Flat characters are simple, one-dimensional characters.
 They’re often static (unchanging) and rarely indirectly characterized.
 Here’s an example of a flat character:

 Chewbacca from Star Wars is a good example of a flat character because he’s incredibly simple, doesn’t change, and rarely indirectly characterized.